Can a developer be a Scrum Master? A few Pros and Cons

 Agile teams are the backbone of modern project development.
 But the question remains: Can a developer also be an effective scrum master?
 Or the other way around: Can a scrum master also be a developer?
 Some team leads are concerned with these considerations.
 In this article, we try to answer the question and highlight three advantages and disadvantages of this dual role.

-To give you a brief answer in advance: In the agile world, there are rarely clear "yes" or "no" answers.
-The dual role of Scrum Master and Scrum Developer can be successful if the person knows the challenges and consciously juggles the roles.
-The Scrum Guide itself does not give a direct answer to this question, and in this respect the possibility of a developer being a Scrum Master or a Scrum Master being a developer is not denied.
-At the same time, it should be clear that this does not correspond to the optimal state – more on this below.
+To give you a brief answer in advance: In the agile world, there are rarely clear “yes” or “no” answers.
+The dual role as Scrum Master and Scrum Developer can be successful if the person knows the challenges and consciously juggles the roles.
+The Scrum Guide itself does not give a direct answer to this question, and therefore the possibility that a developer is a Scrum Master or a Scrum Master is a developer is not denied.
+At the same time, it should be clear that this is not the optimal state - more on that below.

 Let’s start by briefly defining the roles we are talking about here.